jdevfullstack/electronics-robotics-intro/README.md

 TinkerCAD is an online simulator for our circuit designs.
-It's just like you are in a Robotics laboratory and there is the complete setup but this time, it's just virtual.
+It's just like you are in a Robotics laboratory and there is the complete setup, but this time, it's just virtual.
 And since it is accessible through a browser, all you need is a device with a browser and an Internet connection